MengTo/Spring/README.md

 ## Installation
 Drag and drop the Spring folder to your Xcode project.

+\* If you don't need all extra stuff, just drop  Spring/SpringView.swift to your Xcode project.

 ## Usage with Storyboard
 In Identity Inspector, connect the UIView to SpringView Class and set the animation properties in Attribute Inspector.